 Using Google Analytics can greatly improve engagement and conversions.
 If something is or is not resonating with your audience, you can use the analytics to guide your future Google posts or figure out what you need to update on your GMB profile.

 Setting up website tracking can help give you the full picture of the traffic and conversions that your insights will report on.
-Normally, visits to your website from Google My Business will just be listed as Google / organic.
+Normally, visits to your website from Google Business Profile will just be listed as Google / organic.
 But this doesn’t tell the full story of where your traffic is coming from.

 Website tracking to see who is clicking on your website is easy to do thanks to Google.
 You can add UTM codes via Google’s URL Builder Tool.
 UTM codes are used to measure digital campaigns.
 In this case, the campaign is traffic from your GMB Profile.